Pictures for Sad Children: Legacy

 Pictures for Sad Children was a finalist in the 2008 Web Cartoonists' Choice Awards in the "Outstanding Newcomer" category, losing to Meredith Gran's Octopus Pie.

 Starting January 1, 2006, Simone Veil began drawing hourly autobiographical comics.
 Veil then recruited several other cartoonists to spend February 1 doing the same.
 The resulting "Hourly Comics Day" grew in popularity, inspiring webcomic artists such as Kate Beaton and John Allison to create 24-hour comics of their own.
-The Hourly Comics Day continues to be celebrated worldwide on February 1 each year, though it is no longer organized by Veil.
+Though it is no longer organized by Veil, Hourly Comics Day continues to be observed in the comics community and beyond in February each year.
+In 2026, after the Cartoonist Cooperative (now known as Cartoonists United) took over hosting of the original domain, the date was moved from February 1st to the 8th in solidarity with Black History Month.

 In 2013, Veil published DMT, a color comic in PDF format about the psychoactive drug dimethyltryptamine.
 One year later, fans noticed a website that purported to be the official site of the 2014 film Birdman, but contained an assortment of stories and comics by Simone Veil about the film's star Michael Keaton.